dictation-toolbox/natlink/natlinkInstaller/README.txt

-The release 3.9lima is nearly stable.
+The release 3.9mike is nearly stable.

-The Vocola commands "edit commands" or "edit global commands" may crash NatSpeak.
-Please report if this happens.
+-The Vocola commands "edit commands" or "edit global commands" now do not crash NatSpeak any more.
+But please report if you encounter this still.

-New: Unimacro: numbers.py has been moved to numbersspokenforms.py (the mechanism for making spoken forms of numbers lists in grammars)
+-Unimacro: switching on and off grammars has been enhanced.
+The command "show active grammars" (for introspection) is improved.

+-New is the _latex module (by Frank Olaf Sem-Jacobsen), improved is especially the _folders grammar.

-New: Unimacro: _shownumberplus.py for controlling shownumbersplus of Max Roth, ergodirect, http://www.ergoarchitect.com/ShowNumbersPlus.html
+-New: Unimacro: _shownumberplus.py for controlling shownumbersplus of Max Roth, ergodirect, http://www.ergoarchitect.com/ShowNumbersPlus.html

 Quintijn